 Psycho with a Baby Bump

-When the subtlety of a well crafted storyline and dialogue evades you as a writer just reach for a sledgehammer smash your way through a story.
+When the subtlety of a well crafted storyline and dialogue evades you as a writer just reach for a sledgehammer and smash your way through a story.
 What I am on about is the type of movie which from start to finish doesn't feel real because everything about it feels forced, from the way the story develops to the way the characters act and the words which they speak.
 Whilst some might say what else do you expect from a TV Movie "The Surrogate" stoops well below the line of acceptability and is too over the top for its own good.

-Now for all the dressing up and "The Surrogate" tries to dress things up with a scene featuring Kate being chased out of a house 4 years earlier it is in fact a ridiculously simple movie; on one hand we have psycho Kate destroying a relationship because she fancies Jacob and on the other we have the husband of the surrogate she murdered investigating the death and finding the path leads to Kate.
+Now for all the dressing up, and "The Surrogate" tries to dress things up with a scene featuring Kate being chased out of a house 4 years earlier, it is in fact a ridiculously simple movie; on one hand we have psycho Kate destroying a relationship because she fancies Jacob and on the other we have the husband of the surrogate that Kate murdered investigating the death and finding the path leads to Kate.
 Along the way we see Kate steal Jacob's credit card details and then buys stuff for herself as if they were from him.
 But as I said the subtlety is not there and neither is the logic more often than not with Allison being the sort of woman who jumps to conclusions over her husband.

-But here is the thing about "The Surrogate" what all this is, is really just another psycho with a crush movie and a forced one at that it is strangely watchable.
+But here is the thing about "The Surrogate" what all this is, is really just another psycho with a crush movie and a forced one at that, yet it is strangely watchable.
 The lack of subtlety is what makes it entertaining as you don't care what happens to the characters or connect with them.
 So instead you wait to smile at the next act of idiocracy from one of the characters.